Safe. am ?????? ???????? Safer Internet

 Safer Internet Armenia: Open Lessons, Parent-Teacher Meetings

 Open Lessons and Parent-Teacher Meetings have been held in Armenian schools.
-Safer Internet Armenia 2015 is implemented by Media Education Center, Internet Society of Armenia and Orange in cooperation with Yerevan Municipality and National Center of Educational technologies of Armenia's Ministry of Education and Science.
-Over 50 new Internet Literacy Lesson Plans, Parent-Teacher Meeting Plans have been uploaded to our web site.
-You can see pictures and videos from Open Lessons, as well as Power Point Presentations.
-Our Video Gallery has been completed with new works of teachers and pupils.
-Over 120 Armenian schools have joined the European eSafetylabel.eu Community during our workshops.
+Safer Internet Armenia 2015 is implemented by the Media Education Center, the Internet Society of Armenia, and Orange, in cooperation with the Yerevan Municipality and the National Center of Educational Technologies of the Ministry of Education and Science of Armenia.
+More than 50 new Internet Literacy lesson plans and Parent-Teacher Meeting plans have been uploaded to our website.
+Visitor can view photos and videos from the Open Lessons, as well as Power Point Presentations.
+Our Video Gallery has been expanded with new works created by teachers and pupils.
+More than 120 Armenian schools joined the European eSafetylabel.eu Community during our workshops.

 1 1 1